 When the non-covered medical expense is The amount of the deduction is A type of service that is covered under the AHCCCS Medical Benefits Package Limited to the amount Medicaid would ordinarily pay.
 A type of medical expense that is not covered under the AHCCCS Medical Benefits Package.
 The fair market value for the medical expense.
 A long term care service not covered due to a transfer penalty period.
 Limited to zero.
-The customer's responsibility such as: The amount the customer is responsible to pay.
+The customer's responsibility such as: Co-payments; Co-insurance; and The amount the customer is responsible to pay.